Best Manhwa 2023

 Seol unintentionally attracts the envy and hostility of Jung’s many admirers.
 Complex characters and complex relationships in a college setting.
 Yeah, not that hard to figure out.

-Cheese in the Trap is an indispensable manhwa mainstay.
+Cheese in the Trap is an important manhwa essential.

 The simple pre-webtoon-boom art style hides an intricate yet realistic study of college romantic relationships, class differences, and peer and social pressure.